flutter/website/src/content/get-started/fwe/user-input.md

 > <i class="material-symbols" aria-hidden="true">bookmark</i> **Tutorial**:
 > [Handle taps][]

+> <i class="material-symbols" aria-hidden="true">slideshow</i> **Bonus Video**:
+> Curious how Flutter's
+`GestureArena` turns raw user interaction data into human recognizable concepts like taps, drags, and pinches?
+Check out the this video: [GestureArena (Decoding Flutter)][]

-Don't forget about accessibility!
+### Don't forget about accessibility!

-If you're building your own custom widget, you can annotate its meaning with the `Semantics` widget.
+If you're building custom widgets, annotate its meaning with the `Semantics` widget.
-It lets you provide descriptions, metadata, and more to screen readers and other semantic analysis-based tools.
+It provides descriptions, metadata,and more to screen readers and other semantic analysis-based tools.

 > <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**:
 > [Semantics (Flutter Widget of the Week)][]

-### Bonus

-> <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**:
-> Curious how Flutter's
-`GestureArena` turns raw user interaction data into human recognizable concepts like taps, drags, and pinches check out the following video: [GestureArena (Decoding Flutter)][]

 ## Testing